Patients lose care. Communities lose trust.

 Senior Research Fellow, German Council on Foreign Relations

-• “I have prepared and supported large organisations through cyber incidents.
+• “I have prepared and supported large organizations through cyber incidents.
 The discussion begins with the technical analysis, moves on to the business concern, but always ends with the human impact, which is the most important aspect.
-Today, I support smaller companies and charities, and I experience the distress first-hand when owners have to deal with a crippling cyber incident that could force them out of business.
+Today, I support smaller companies and charities, and I experience the distress firsthand when owners have to deal with a crippling cyber incident that could force them out of business.
 These stories need to be told.”

 Gaurav Keerthi